PhilopaterHany/Luxestate-Template/README.md

 # Luxestate Template

 This is the source code to [Luxestate Template From Graphberry](https://www.graphberry.com/item/luxestate--real-estate-landing-page).
 Making projects and templates help you improve your coding skills by building realistic projects.

-P.S: PSD file exists at `design` directory.
+**Note:** PSD file is available at `design` directory, or you can use a [direct download link](https://github.com/PhilopaterHany/Luxestate-Template/raw/main/design/Luxestate-Template.psd).

 ## Table of contents